Block Months

 Spanish Language and Community Medicine Track

-Residents who match into this track will be centered at the Ypsilanti Health Center for their primary clinic site, where a substantial proportion of the patients are Spanish speaking.
-Applicants to this track will be expected to have Spanish fluency or advanced Spanish speaking skills, and can expect that between 20-50% of their patient panel will be Spanish speaking.
+Residents who match into this track will be centered at the Ypsilanti Health Center for their primary clinic site, where a substantial portion of the patients are Spanish speakers.
+Applicants to this track are expected to be fluent in Spanish or have an advanced level of Spanish language proficiency given that between 20-50% of their patient panel will consist of Spanish speakers.
 In addition to the clinical experience in Ypsilanti, applicants on this track will have the opportunity to work on community projects with the Latinx population in Southeast Michigan area.

 Point-of-Care Ultrasound (POCUS)

 Point-of-care Ultrasound (POCUS) education is growing every year in our residency.
-We have three half days of ultrasound training for interns starting in their first month of residency.
-Second and third year residents get more advanced hands-on training, at least a couple half days per year.
-There are quarterly POCUS didactics for all residents and elective experiences available in POCUS.
-Those who want more can participate in the ultrasound track, which aims to obtain 300+ ultrasounds and POCUS credentialing for PGY3 residents.
+We have three half-days of ultrasound training for interns starting in their first month of residency.
+Second and third year residents get more advanced hands-on training (at least a couple half days per year).
+Moreover, the Department offers quarterly POCUS didactics for all residents as well as elective experiences available in POCUS.
+Those who are specifically interested in POCUS can participate in the ultrasound track which sets a goal of 300+ ultrasounds (to be obtained by the resident) and POCUS credentialing for PGY3 residents.
 We have Mindray TE-7 ultrasound machines at both residency clinic sites.
 The residency’s machines archive images to Q-Path, our cloud storage system that allows for quality assurance.
-With questions, contact the department’s POCUS director, Nicoll Capizzano, M.D., who completed the Advanced Ultrasound Fellowship at the University of Michigan, or Scott Kelley, M.D., assistant director of POCUS.
+For questions, contact the Department’s Clinical Ultrasound Program Director, Nicoll Capizzano, M.D.
+She completed the Advanced Ultrasound Fellowship at the University of Michigan and leads the Department's Advanced Primary Care Ultrasound Fellowship.

 Simulation Center

-Our Clinical Simulation Center is on-site at the University of Michigan Health System campus.
+Our Clinical Simulation Center is easy to access as it is located within the main medical campus in Ann Arbor.
 The curriculum includes sessions on ACLS and rapid sequence intubation, as well as procedures including LP, paracentesis and colonoscopy.
-The center is staffed by family medicine faculty.
+The center is staffed by Family Medicine faculty and led by family physician, James Cooke, M.D.

 Outpatient Procedures